importantimport/fff/packages/indiekit-preset-fff/README.md

 ## Installation

-> This package has not been released and is currently unavailable.
+> This package has not been fully tested and may not work or have other problems.

 `npm i indiekit-preset-fff`